StoddardSpencer96/Discord-Bot/README.md

 * Convert input to binary and hexadecimal numbers
 * Add Sounds to the Bot

+# Under Construction:
+* $rand - Bot will generate random numbers and display them in the chat.

 ## Former Commands
 * $responding True (removed on Dec 24th, 2020)
 * $responding False (removed on Dec 24th, 2020)